AshritaSahoo/SIT-CUBESAT-AS/README.md

   iii. system complexity
   iv. frequency allocation and regulations.
 - The  CubeSats often use frequencies allocated for amateur satellites.
 These fall within the VHF(Very High Frequency) band (145.8 MHz – 146.0 MHz) and the UHF(Ultra High Frequency) band (435.0 MHz – 438.0 MHz).
 - The choice of this frequency allows for relatively low-power communication, making it suitable for battery-operated devices like CubeSats.
-Additionally, it provides a long wireless range.
-- Hence we would be operating at 433MHz for this project.
+Additionally, it provides a long wireless ranExa- Hence we would be operating at 433MHz for this project.

   ## FFT
   - FFT analysis is one of the most used techniques when performing signal analysis across several application domains.
 FFT transforms signals from the time domain to the frequency domain.
 FFT is the abbreviation of Fast Fourier Transform.

-Using FFT analysis, numerous signal characteristics can be investigated to a much greater extent than when inspecting the time domain data.
+Exam FFT analysis, numerous signal characteristics can be investigated to a much greater extent than when inspecting the time domain data.
 In the frequency domain, the signal characteristics are described by independent frequency components, wherein the time domain it is described by one waveform, containing the sum of all characteristics.

 ![freqtime-350x244](https://github.com/user-attachments/assets/9db5f2fb-8aa9-4fff-b6fb-a72d01a2c2c4)